 Although it does involve some work, holding your own euchre tournament can be a lot of fun.
 It's also a great way to meet new people.
-In this section I'll cover the different types along with what is required to make your tourney a success.
+In this section, I'll cover the different types of tournaments along with what is required to make them a success.

 Below is a brief description of the different style tournaments.
-Each one is covered in a separate page, accessible by using the links below
+Each type covered further on a separate page, accessible by using the links below

 The Grand Prix format was developed for use in the World Series of Euchre.
 It is now used in most major Euchre tournaments across the U.S and Canada.
-With this method partnerships remain together the entire tournament.
+With this method, partnerships remain together the entire tournament.
 Everyone gets to play the same number of games.
 Once a round is complete, one team moves on to the next table.
-There are built-in provisions to handle uneven number of teams the tournaments move along quickly as there is normally very little or no waiting between games.
-Tournament winners are decided the total number of games won, with points being the tiebreaker.
+There are built-in provisions to handle an uneven number of teams.
+The tournaments tend to move along quickly as there is normally very little waiting between games.
+Tournament winners are decided by the total number of games won, with points being the tiebreaker.

 Double elimination is the same format that is used in many sporting events, such as baseball.
 Ladder bracket sheets are set up at the start of the tournament.
-As a team wins they move up along the ladder.
-Once a team loses, they start on the other side and make their way up the 'loser ladder' If they lose two games, they are out of the tournament.
+As a team wins, they move up along the ladder.
+Once a team loses, they start on the other side and make their way up the 'loser ladder' If they lose a second game, they are out of the tournament.
 The last team standing is the winner.

-If you need more information on running an event email us using info @ Ohioeuchre.Com.
-We will try and help where possible.
+If you need more information on running an event you may email us by clicking here We will try to help where possible.